arunn/RubocopDiffSublime/README.md

 # What does it do?

-It runs rubocop on the git diff of the active view file and shows gutter icons on the error lines.
+It runs rubocop on the git diff of the active view file and shows gutter icons and squiggly underlines on the error lines.
 When hovered on the gutter icon, it shows the error messages for the lines in a popup.

 # Screenshot